The Call of The High Desert: A Marfa, Texas Tale

 Momo and I are gearing up for our yearly trip to the Texas Bermuda Triangle: Marfa, Fort Davis, and Alpine.
 Strange lights, strange people, and a weird town full of characters out of a 1950s sci-fi western movie.
 We love the place.
 So in honor of our love for this quirky village, I’m revisiting a post about our last journey into the Chihuahuan Desert, the twilight zone of Big Bend, Texas.

 In the days of COVID-19, when darkness, despair, and lemming-like stupidity seemed to envelop the world, every soul, human and animal alike, found themselves confined to their homes, forbidden to roam: even the wandering Buffalo was home-bound.
-It was then that Momo and I made a pact to evade the restrictions and set out on a clandestine journey to the remote Chihuahuan Desert, with our sights set on the enigmatic and quirky town of Marfa, nestled in the vast expanses of big sky West Texas.
-We had no idea that a small blurb of a village in the middle of the desert would be so ghosted.
+It was then that Momo and I made a pact to evade the restrictions and set out on a clandestine journey to the remote Chihuahuan Desert, with our sights set on the enigmatic and quirky town of Marfa, nestled in the vast expanses of Big Sky, West Texas.
+We had no idea that a small village in the middle of the desert would be so ghostly.
 It was eerie in an Alfred Hitchcock movie way.
-We did find a small burrito hut, grabbed a few, and returned to Granbury.
+We did find a small Burrito Hut, grabbed a few, and returned to Granbury.
 The trip was an utterly bummerited loss.

-I wrote an unkind, snarky post about our Marfa visit in my hour of exasperated, irritated, and agitated gloom.
+I wrote an unkind, snarky post about our Marfa visit in my hour of exasperation, irritation, and agitation.
 The older I get, the more the little things in life send me into a combat zone of petulant whining and unforgiveness.
 So we were both surprised that, having a cocktail on our patio one evening, we decided to give little ole’ Marfa a second chance.
-We plotted a trip that would take us into the Chihuahuan Triangle, which, from what I have read, is a dry land version of the one-off of Bermuda.
+We plotted a trip that would take us into the Chihuahuan Triangle, which, from what I have read, is a dry-land version of the Bermuda Triangle.
 Marfa, Alpine, and Fort Davis make up the Texas twilight zone.
 Ghostly lights in the mountains, shooting stars that stop and change directions, and strange-looking young people wearing Keep Austin Weird tee-shirts that wander the streets at night searching for live music: it’s all there.

 Hotel Piasano

-Being a fan of the great Texas movie “Giant,” the Hotel Piasano, where the cast stayed during the 1955-56 filming, was our only historical option.
-Arriving in the afternoon, the lady at the check-in desk was gracious and friendly.
-She gave us the “classic” room, which in the hotel language means one that had not been renovated since the 1930s.
-That’s fine with us; we are interested in the historical value and feel of the place.
+As fans of the great Texas movie “Giant,” we chose the Hotel Piasano, where the cast stayed during the 1955-56 filming, as our only historical option.
+Arriving in the afternoon, I found the lady at the check-in desk gracious and friendly.
+She gave us the “classic” room, which in the hotel’s language means one that had not been renovated since the 1930s.
+That’s fine with us; we are interested in the place’s historical value and feel.
 I noticed some of the rooms were the star suites, so I asked about those.
 The concierge told us that the Rock Hudson room is available for around half a grand a night and includes a lighted display cabinet featuring the original book of wedding photos from his make-believe marriage.
 We passed.
 The Liz Taylor suite was priced the same and included a small lighted curio cabinet showcasing a dainty Italian crystal decanter filled with her spit.
-Momo said no. The James Dean suite showcased his favorite toiletry in a glass cabinet, his comb, and a half-used tube of Brylcream.
+Momo said no. The James Dean suite showcased his favorite toiletries in a glass cabinet, his comb, and a half-used tube of Brylcream.
 No, on that one, too.
-The concierge did say that our room is rumored to have been the one that Chill Wills occupied, so we gave it a go.
+The concierge did say that our room is rumored to be the one Chill Wills occupied, so we gave it a go.
 She added that the entire hotel is extremely haunted, so beware of ghostly appearances and personal items being relocated.

 Considering all the warnings about ectoplasmic phenomena, we unpacked in our classic room, which includes a 1930s-style bathroom with a corner shower and a drain in the sloped tile floor.
 I know damn well that Chill Wills could not have got his big ole Texas boy butt into this shower.
 French doors opened to a private walled patio with an outside stucco fireplace.
 How nice is that?
 I could picture Chill and Dennis Hopper sharing a whiskey by the fire.
 We enjoyed a cocktail while observing a thunderstorm roll over the mysterious mountains.